 - Shareholder fees or sales charges, commissions and redemption fees are also known as either a front-end load or back-end load depending on whether they’re assessed at the time of purchase or the time of sale.

 - There may also be charges for early withdrawals or selling the holding early.

-Below are definitions for common mutual funds terms:
+Below are definitions for basic mutual funds terms:

 What is a fund share?